TechTogetherInc/ttm-2022/README.md

 `npm install -g @11ty/eleventy`

-Make sure to navigate to the chapter-specific folder for TechTogether Miami's site:
+Make sure to navigate to the chapter specific folder for TechTogether Miami's site:

 `cd ttm-2022`